britram/rains-prototype/draft-trammell-rains-protocol.md

 The content of an answer depends on whether there is a new assertion for the queried context, subject-name and type or a newer version of the hashed shard or zone which is already valid.
 If a new assertion exists, it is returned.
-In case there is no matching assertion and there is a zone or a shard in the range of the FQDN with a longer valid signature that is already valid, the section with the highest validUntil value is returned.
+In case there is no matching assertion and there is a currently valid zone or a shard in the range of the FQDN in a matching context with a higher validUntil value, the section with the highest validUntil value is returned.
 Otherwise, the shard or zone is still the most recent one and a 200 notification message is returned.

 An update query is taken to have an inconclusive answer when no answer returns to the querier before the query's Valid-Until time.